Artificer: Expanded Toolbox v2.0.3

 - The upgrades the same, but with "...but from some gross fleshy organ."

 At your DMs discretion, you can apply Fleshsmith upgrades to your Golem.
-This has the potential to be OP, so assume the DM will say no unless you can explain how its not and its not.
+This has the potential to be OP, so assume the DM will say no unless it's not and you can explain how it's not.

 You enchant your clothes, granting you several benefits over mundane not-enchanted clothes: